Chy Lung v. Freeman

 Chy Lung v.
-Freeman, 92 U.S. 275 (1876), was a US Supreme Court case that ruled that the powers to set rules surrounding immigration and to manage foreign relations rest with the US federal government, rather than that of the states.
+Freeman, 92 U.S. 275 (1876), was a United States Supreme Court case in which the court held that the U.S. federal government has the power to set rules surrounding immigration and to manage foreign relations, not the states.
 The case has been cited in other Supreme Court cases related to government authority on matters relating to immigration policy and immigration enforcement, most recently in Arizona v.
 United States (2012).

 Background

-Immigration from China to the Western United States, particularly California, had picked up in the mid-19th century because of the California Gold Rush.
-There was hostility to Chinese immigration from many California natives, particularly among labor unions representing white laborers.
+Immigration from China to the Western United States, particularly California, had picked up in the mid-19th century.
+There was hostility to Chinese immigration from many Californian settlers, particularly among labor unions representing white laborers.
 The California State Legislature enacted a number of laws to make the state unwelcoming to Chinese immigration, including the Anti-Coolie Act in 1862.

 The US federal government, on the other hand, was pursuing a more friendly approach to the Chinese government.
 In 1868, both countries agreed to the Burlingame Treaty in which China was granted most favored nation status for trade, and both countries would freely permit immigration of the citizens of the other country but without any promise of a path to citizenship.
 Indeed, the Naturalization Act of 1870 explicitly restricted naturalization to blacks and whites, but citizenship at birth was still open to all, as the Supreme Court would affirm in United States v.
-Wong Kim Ark (1878).
+Wong Kim Ark (1898).

 In 1875, California passed a statute authorizing the immigration commissioner to inspect passengers arriving in California at a cost of 75 cents per inspection, which was levied on the passenger, and giving him the authority to deny entry to passengers who were suspected of being lewd and debauched.
 However, those suspected could still be allowed entry if the captain of the ship paid a bond for them.